 The combination of asynchronous and synchronous delivery methods allows us to provide a well-rounded and comprehensive online learning experience.
-Students benefit from the flexibility of self-paced study, while also experiencing the richness of real-time interactions and discussions with faculty and peers.
-This blended approach cultivates a supportive and interactive community, enabling students to develop critical thinking skills, engage in meaningful discourse, and forge lasting connections within their chosen specialization.
+Students benefit from the flexibility of guided self-paced study, while also experiencing the richness of real-time interactions and discussions with faculty and peers.
+This blended approach cultivates a supportive and interactive community, enabling students to develop critical thinking skills, engage in meaningful discourse, and forge lasting connections within and outside of their chosen Specialization.

 The degree completion time for a full-time student in the M.A.
-Psychology program following the default course sequence will range from 2 - 3 years and Earned Credits from: 33-36.
+Psychology program following the default course sequence will range from 2 - 3 years; Earned Credits will range from: 33 to 36 credits.